wizardy0ga/Batch_Obfuscator/README.md

 # Note from author

-I am not responsible for your actions with this program.
+I am not responsible for your actions with this script.
 This script is for educational purposes only.